 Perhaps the most special aspect to Bundoran is its sunset.
 Overlooking the Peak (Bundoran’s famed surf reef) a local sculptor and stone mason Brendan Mc Gloin has created ‘Carraig na n-ean’ (Rock of the Birds) a (grey) stone arch framing a sculpted sandstone monolith with Celtic engraving of local species of birds, seagulls, oyster catchers etc… The monolith is perforated near the top, framing the view of the Peak.
 You must catch the atmosphere of the sunset from this sculpture, its very special!

-The shoreline itself is a world of discovery with the coastal walk of Roguey an exceptional journey, with the fairy bridges (mysterious blow-holes) and a wishing chair sculpted out of the rocks waiting to be discovered en-route!
+The coastal walk of Roguey an exceptional journey, with the fairy bridges (mysterious blow-holes) and a wishing chair sculpted out of the rocks waiting to be discovered en-route!
 On a clear day when the sun shines, Donegal Bay is visible in unique detail, the shores of nearby Mullaghmore and the fishing village of Killybegs across the bay. (via:world66.com)

 Climbing Ben Bulben